 One-Off Client Consultations

-Clients who prefer to contact you on a periodic basis to ask questions or to have you review their QuickBooks file to ensure they are doing everything correctly should be billed by the hour.
+Clients that prefer to call you frequently with inquiries or to have you review their QuickBooks file to verify that they are adhering to the rules should be billed on an hourly basis for your services.

 Annual Service Clients

 If you only meet with a client once a year, between January and April, to complete their tax return or possibly take their shoebox of receipts and enter the data into an accounting software programme, then hourly billing would be the most appropriate payment method for those clients.